-You know that LinkedIn is important for making business connections – but is your profile as good as can be?
-When connecting with potential prospects, your profile is the first thing they see.
-That’s why you need to make an outstanding first impression.
+LinkedIn is important for making business connections, so is your profile as good as can be?
+When connecting with prospects, your profile is the first thing they see.
+That’s why you must make a great first impression!

-Below, I’ve taken you through some (but not all) of the key stages you need to design an outstanding LinkedIn profile.
+Below, I’ve taken you through some (not all) of the stages you need to design an outstanding LinkedIn profile.

 Show a friendly face